sarahciston/codingcare/posts/critintro.md

 <!-- I formulate this approach and its goals as  -->

 As an approach, I call this "crafting queer trans\*formative systems" or simply "coding care."
-It requires as *Coding.Care* demonstrates, it [space/access], care, queerness, radical belonging.

-Process-oriented, craft-focused practice and radical belonging make room for in-betweenness — for rejoining the divisions between theory and practice, and between user and programmer, which were artificially split from the start [@AlwaysalreadyprogrammingMda; @artistBlackGooeyUniverse; @nardiSmallMatterProgramming1993]; for un-siloing domains and disciplines, the artificial boundaries that divide technologists from activists and critics from creators; for finding common language and common values that come with working knowledge of whole systems and with openness to new systems.
-Craft, criticality, and care help us find the nuance to make efforts toward understanding mutual [and everyone's contributions valued,] even as we [XXX].
+As *Coding.Care* demonstrates, it relies on care and radical belonging to make code collaborations that more fundamentally challenge and change technologies.
+Process-oriented, craft-focused practices and intersectional queer care practices make room for in-betweenness — for rejoining the divisions between theory and practice, and between user and programmer, which were artificially split from the start [@AlwaysalreadyprogrammingMda; @artistBlackGooeyUniverse; @nardiSmallMatterProgramming1993]; for un-siloing domains and disciplines, the artificial boundaries that divide technologists from activists and critics from creators; for finding common language and common values that come with working knowledge of whole systems and with openness to new systems.
+Craft, criticality, and care support more nuanced and more mutual understanding.

 >"any theory that cannot be shared in everyday conversation cannot be used to educate the public." [@hooksTeachingTransgressEducation1994]